 Georgia’s PM resigns over move to arrest opposition leader

-Gakharia said in a statement he was stepping down because of disagreements within his own team over the decision to arrest Nika Melia, chairman of the United National Movement opposition party.
+Prime Minister Giorgi Gakharia said in a televised address that he was stepping down because of disagreements within his own team over the decision to arrest Nika Melia, chairman of the United National Movement opposition party.

+Gakharia said arrest of the opposition leader could lead to further escalation of political crisis and threaten the well-being of the country’s citizens.

+“Unfortunately, I could not reach a consensus with my team on this issue.
+I decided to resign,” the prime minister said.

 A Tbilisi court on Wednesday ruled to place Melia, who is accused of organizing “mass violence” during anti-government protests in 2019, in pre-trial detention after he reused to pay an increased bail fee of $12,000.
 If convicted, Melia faces nine years in prison.
 He has rejected the charges as politically motivated.